 I recently shot two small outdoor weddings using the 24-120mm, and this camera handled it all flawlessly, from the ceremony through the couple’s exit on a Harley.
 It will make a great compliment to my wedding and event photography kit, pairing quite well with my 70-200 f/2.8 and 100 mm f/2.8 macro/portrait lens.

 - Prime lens snobs (I’m not judging…I tend to be one too.)
 A zoom just isn’t going to be as fast or sharp as a prime lens.

 - Concert photographers, high volume wedding photographers or anyone else taking pictures in low-light situations.
 If you earn a living in dimly-lit honky-tonks (again, not judging…I love me a good Waylon Jennings cover) or low light chapels where flash isn’t allowed, the extra stop of light of the 24-70mm f/2.8 will be well worth the price discrepancy.
 VR certainly helps, but it can’t completely overcome the maximum aperture f/4.

 - Sports or action photographers.
 The Nikon AF is just simply not fast enough or accurate enough to shoot sports or other fast-action shots consistently.

 - Bokeh fangirls.
 If bokeh is your bread and butter, you’ll hate this lens.
 But you probably didn’t read any further than f/4.

 - Crop body shooters.

-The Nikon is indeed the cauliflower of lenses.
-It’s not flashy and it doesn’t have legions of devoted, rowdy fans.
-And it’s not the flagship 24-70 f/2.8.
 But it’s a solid lens that provides versatility, quality and performance at a great value.
 It will be staying in my lens collection for use as a travel, event and wedding lens.
 See mom, I’ve finally learned to love my vegetables.